Accounts and Roles

 - Students click the blue Enter Club Code button.

-- Usernames and passwords are anonymous and randomly generated by Scratch
+- Usernames and passwords are anonymous and randomly generated by Scratch.
+Students can use these to log in to CS First and the Scratch website.

 - Student accounts appear on the Student Stats page of the club dashboard once students have logged in.